Aron-M/Quiz-Game/README.md

 - Interactive quiz gameplay with multiple-choice questions.
 - Dynamic question loading from an external JSON file.
-- Additional questions added to questions.json file
+- Additional questions added to questions.json file.
+- Questions randomly selected.
+- Ability to start over, and defensive modals for redirecting user.
 - Final score display and congratulations message at the end of the quiz.

 ## Future Features

-- Questions to be randomly selected.
-- Stats collection box to display amount of wrong and correct answers, questions remaining.
+- Stats collection box to display amount of wrong and correct answers, questions remaining, timers and more!
-- High Scores
+- High Scores category box.
-- More styling with interactive pop-ups to display result of each answer
+- More styling with interactive pop-ups to display result of each answer.

 # Version 1: Initial